 How to crochet a magic loop

-Follow our step-by-step guide to crochet a magic ring (photo’s for left-handed crocheters can be found further down this post)
+Follow our magic circle step-by-step guide to start your circular crochet projects (photo’s for left-handed crocheters can be found at the bottom of the tutorial)

 To start a Magic Loop, don’t make a slipknot.
 Instead, make a loop with the yarn, leaving a tail around 10cm long.
 Make sure the tail end is on the bottom.